-The NRT was created in 2006 as a response to the call for a new relationship between First Nations and the government of BC.
+The New Relationship Trust (NRT) was created in 2006 as a response to the call for a new relationship between First Nations and the government of BC.
 In its inaugural year, NRT set the stage for a future strategic direction by engaging with First Nations communities around the province regarding their needs and priorities.
-Subsequent Regional Engagement sessions were held in 2009 and 2012.
+Subsequent Regional Engagement sessions were held in 2009 and 2012 and will be held in 2015.

-NRT's Strategic Plan is directly based on the feedback received during the engagement sessions and from communities throughout the year.
-Feedback has been consistent and has established a clear mandate and strategic direction for NRT.
+NRT's Strategic Plan is directly based on community feedback, which has consistently established a clear mandate and strategic direction for NRT.
 In particular, NRT is directed to:

 - Ensure the fund is available to support future generations by balancing spending with investment; and

 - Support capacity building for First Nations communities in five priority areas:

-- √ Governance Capacity
+- " Governance Capacity

-- ✓ Economic Development
+- " Economic Development

-- ✓ Language & Culture
+- " Language & Culture

-- √ Education
+- " Education

-- ✓ Youth & Flders
+- " Youth & Elders

-The 2013 - 2016 Strategic Plan builds on the successes of NRT to date and integrates feedback from First Nations communities regarding their needs and priorities.
+The 2015 - 2018 Strategic Plan builds on the successes of NRT to date.
 Annual spending remains consistent at \$6 million per year dispensed through initiatives that directly impact communities.
-NRT will maintain our goal of keeping our administration costs to less than 2% of our annual investment portfolio value.
+NRT will maintain our goal of keeping administration costs to less than 2% of our annual investment portfolio value.
 NRT continues to spend income earned from investments and a portion of the principle.